MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-recommendations.md

        - If the service identifies an active resource for a completed recommendation the next time the service runs, the recommendation automatically changes back to **Active**.
        - Completing a recommendation is the only action collected in the audit log.
 To view these logs, go to **Microsoft Entra ID** > **Audit logs** and filter the service to "Microsoft Entra recommendations."

-1. If you need to manually change the status of an impacted resource, select the checkbox for that resources in the **Impacted resources** table and select the status from the menu.
+1. If you need to manually change the status of an impacted resource, select the checkbox for that resource in the **Impacted resources** table and select the status from the menu.
 1. Continue to monitor the recommendations in your tenant for changes.

 > [!NOTE]